 This article combines current news with luxury watches.
 The images and content of the article were initially created using AI and then rewritten by an editor.
+This time, we will focus on luxury watches as an investment, weaving in manga and focusing on a single individual investor.

 "Trump announces 100% tariffs on Chinese products."